Adam-Tem/vimmsVisualised/vimmsVisualisedGUI/Timelog.md

 - _1 hour_ Before the meeting I was able to add the combo box for displaying the individual processing times of the pickle files of an experiment.

 - _1 hour_ During the meeting, we identified that to have a consistent style across multiple OSes, the default styling has been changed to accomodate Linux styles.

+* _1 hour_ A few more quick bugs fixed, adding sub titles to the fragmentation plots of an experiment and adjusting the summary box to the correct size if there are multiple injections.

+## Week 18

+### 30 Jan 2024

+- _3 hours_ I have managed to create the questionnaires and installation guide for the user study.
+The questionnaire I feel is general enough but will be able to get the responses I need to allow for discussion of current feelings towards available software.
+The installation guide is rather long but I feel is required.
+I guess it is good to get it typed up cause it could probably be used as documentation elsewhere for the project.

+### 01 Feb 2024

+- _2 hours_ More work has been put towards writing tests for the the GUI, but I keep encountering issues where the popups cannot be dismissed, causing the test suite to halt in its execution.
+I have also now discovered that QFileDialogs cannot be interacted with through the QTest module, meaning I do not know how I will test buttons such as the save state and load state.

+### 02 Feb 2024

+- _4 hours_ I have officially made a start on writing the dissertation!
+I'd say that the intro is pretty much wrapped up, but I haven't made it too long even though it does include the background as well...
+It may have to be extended but at least it is a start.
+I have a few quetsions regarding the tense to use and also what "person" to speak in (I, we, it, etc.) but something is better than nothing.

+* _2 hours_ Ah yes, a classic Friday night code break issue!
+Went back to go and fix the summary graph of the experiment page to include a legend, which is now done.
+However, I then go to try one of the more advanced controllers to encounter a serious issue: they don't run...
+It was because the change I had made to the install of vimms previously had not transfered over, so of course there was a typecast error.
+But that should be it resolved, thank goodness.